Most of us have heard the depression-era saying, “Use it up, wear it out, make it do, or do without.”

 The triangle pattern is slightly more challenging than the previous patterns because you’re sewing angled shapes—but not much.
 You’re still sewing straight lines.
 This is a fun, bold design that would be perfect for a boy’s room.

-This book The Practical Guide to Patchwork: New Basics for the Modern Quiltmaker has information from the very basics and continues on to a bit harder.
+This book The Practical Guide to Patchwork: New Basics for the Modern Quiltmaker (Amazon) has information from the very basics and continues on to a bit harder.

 Pinwheel Quilt from More Than Mummies

 Pinwheel is another old fashioned design that you might recognize from your grandma’s collection.
 The funnest thing about Pinwheel is that it looks complicated but it’s really very, very simple.

 If you’ve ever wanted to quilt, these five patterns should get you started.
 And once you have it put together, here are simple instructions for how to actually quilt your creation by hand.
 Happy quilting!